 When we are in misalignment, or when we are following paths in our lives that do not match our emotional or spiritual beliefs, that is when we experience pain, stress and sadness.

 The dog that accompanies the Fool is curious.
 It could be barking at him, jumping up to get his attention and warn him of the fall he is about to have.
 Very often, we are tuned out from what is going on around us.
 We miss the signs the universe give us – continually.
 We talk ourselves out of our gut feelings and instincts and then we are surprised when we take a big fall or things don’t turn out the way we thought they would.
 Listen to the Universe because it is constantly sending signals and signs your way.
 Even in the form of a little white dog by your side.
 Everything is alive with energy in the universe, it is all connected and it is all pointing the way for you – if you can bring yourself to tune into it.

 When The Fool appears in readings, upright or reversed, we should pay special attention for any special messages.
 These may appear in dreams, birds, sensations, chance encounters or even in a conversation with somebody else.
 The earth and the spirit world has a unique way of passing her messages to us and our failure to recognise them stems from our lost ability to listen out for them.

 The Fool reversed can imply that we are not yet ready to make a journey.
 Perhaps it is ourselves that are blocking us from starting out.
 We may be fearful, intimidated or worried about the outcome.
 We should examine our reasons for not taking the next step and then let them go.

 Reversed, the Fool may also imply that we are undertaking actions without any thought for the consequences.
 We are literally, acting the fool and if we do not pay heed to our actions, we will step off the cliff.
+This is the headlong rush or the jumping without looking.
+Are we being naive about what we are doing?
 When the Fool appears like so, we should make time to consider our journey or what we have been doing.